marmelab/liMonade/Readme.md

     -> Identity<Either<new Error('Boom')>>
 ```
 - either.traverse: Is the combination of map followed by sequence.
 It first modifies the holded value with the given function.
 The function must returns an applicative.
 And then it sequence, swapping the either with the applicative.
-If the either holds an error, the error will be preserved, and the maybe placed in an applicative (Applicative<Maybe<Error>>)
 ```ts
 /*
  * Either<Applicative<A>>.traverse(